windowsreexperience/Laskovaya-Pendra/README.md

 # Known issues
 |Issue|Workaround|
 |--------|-----------------|
-|Game crashes (Android)| Download a version with different graphics preset
 |Low perfomance (Any platform)|Once again, download a version with different graphics preset
 |Any other issues|Reinstall the game, then create an issue **using a template**